 Educating tomorrow's leaders in ranch management, today.

-New Mexico State University's Cooperative Extension Service anticipates repeating the success of New Mexico Youth Ranch Management Camp by hosting the third annual event June 9th-14th at the Valles Caldera National Preserve in northern New Mexico.
+New Mexico State University's Cooperative Extension Service hopes to build on the success of its New Mexico Youth Ranch Management Camp when it hosts the event June 8-13 at the Valles Caldera National Preserve in northern New Mexico.

-"The camp has been a great success across the board," said Manny Encinias, NMSU Extension beef cattle specialist and camp committee member.
-"The event is designed to be a unique educational experience and last year's camp definitely exceeded our expectations."
+"The camp has been a great success," said Tom Dominguez, Otero County Extension agricultural agent and co-chairman of the camp.
+"The event is designed to be a unique educational experience and the first two camps definitely exceeded expectations."

-Last year's 32 camp attendees represented ranching families from 19 New Mexico counties.
-With positive outcomes from last year's camp and the strong support of the program by the state's beef industry leaders, the planning committee hopes to have more youth from across the state apply for this year's camp and fill the 30 available slots.
+With positive outcomes from the camp and the strong support of the program by the state's beef industry leaders, the planning committee is hoping more youth from across the state apply for this year's camp.

 "The ranch camp is a tremendous opportunity for high school youth and is the first of its kind across states I have been involved with," said Dennis Braden, general manager of Swenson Land and Cattle Co. in Stamford, Texas, and a camp volunteer and presenter.

 "Participants will leave this experience with a greater appreciation for not only new skills and practices, but also the economics of each practice as it relates to cash flow for a ranch in the Southwest," said Jack Blandford, Luna County Extension agricultural agent and co-chairman of the camp.

 Throughout the week, participants will work in teams and ultimately present a ranch management plan before a review panel as they compete for prizes and scholarships.